duncanmacintyre/spacetime/README.md

 # Spacetime

-Made with ChatGPT using GPT-5.

 `spacetime` is a lightweight, object-oriented wrapper around SymPy for common general relativity computations.
 It can compute Christoffel symbols, the Ricci tensor, and the Ricci scalar, and display their components inline or in a PDF.
 It can also carry out changes in coordinates.

+Made with ChatGPT Codex using GPT-5.

 ## Quick start